AckeeDevOps/jenkins-pipeline-nodejs/README.md

 Optional.
 If set - it must be a Map with following keys:
 - `pathPrefix` subdirectory where yout want to put generated `index.html` file
 - `bucketUrl` url of your GCS bucker starting with `gs://`
+- `gcpProjectId` ID (not name!) of the GCP project where you want to create GCS bucket

 🔻 **/branchEnvs**